The Power of Acceptance: Embracing Change for a Brighter Future

 If you’ve already been to rehab and are in recovery, you should be on guard.
 These 37 Tips are a good starting point.
 Maybe the best is #2, and it goes for active addicts and alcoholics as well: Have realistic expectations.
 They are your family, you are aware of their behavior.
 If you’re sober, you have changed but they haven’t.

 It may be best to avoid the holiday gatherings altogether if it may lead to a relapse or increased drug and alcohol use.
-If you are in active addiction, this may be the best time to consider an affordable addiction treatment center with experienced leadership.
+If you are in active addiction, this may be the best time to consider an holistic addiction treatment rehab with experienced leadership.

 Yes, Thanksgiving is a special day in our families and cultures.
 But never lose sight of the fact that Thanksgiving, like all holidays, is also just another day.
 In recovery we learn to live life on life's terms, one day at a time (ODAAT).
 Recovery always comes first.
 Remember, 'if recovery doesn't come first, nothing comes second'.